The Book Club

 Holy Grounds is located in our Center of Compassion.

+We will be discussing Eleanor Oliphant is Completely Fine by Gail Honeyman.
 Here is a synopsis of the book:

 It is a three day weekend designed to strengthen and renew the faith of Christian people and bring them to a new awareness of living in God's grace.
 It is a combined effort of lay people and clergy working toward a renewal of the church.
 It is based on the fundamentals of Christianity, concentrating on the person and teachings of Jesus Christ.